 Evergreen Valley College's Engineering program is one of the oldest and most respected programs in the Bay Area.

-The Mathematics and Science Resource Center is available to our students to obtain additional help in any science and math subject.
-It is located in Acacia AD-141.
+Mathematics and Science Resource Center is available to our students to obtain additional help in any science and math subject.
+It is located in SA-112.

 Our division embraces diversity and provides numerous resources to help students.
 Please do not hesitate to call upon me with any question you may have.
 Your comments and suggestions are most appreciated.

-The Math, Science & Engineering Division office is in the Acacia building, room AE131, where Dean Michael Highers and Vera Nazarov, the senior division administrative assistant, are available to help you.
+The Math, Science & Engineering Division office is in the MS3 building, room SA-212, where Dean and Vera Nazarov, the senior division administrative assistant, are available to help you.
 We invite you to stop in or call us at (408) 270-6490.

 Evergreen Valley College